kwame-mintah/notes-md/learning-paths/devops-engineer/01-devops-engineer-terraform-project.md

 ### Deployment

 [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.
-No EC2 instances or ECS service will provisioned, to help keep the project as simple as possible, because deploying a containerised application will require additional work to make accessible over the internet.
+No EC2 instances or ECS service will provisioned, to help keep the project as simple, deploying a containerised application will require additional work to make accessible over the internet.

 An alternative approach was taken, where a CloudFormation template was created, to created and/or update a Lambda function.
-The CodePipeline would be invoked by another pipeline, passing in necessary variables to to start the pipeline.
-This is because a pipeline can only have one source and wanted to re-use a template stored in another repository, so two pipelines needed to be created.
+CodePipeline would invoke another pipeline, passing in necessary variables to to start the pipeline.
+This is because a pipeline can only have one source and I wanted to re-use a template stored in another repository, so two pipelines needed to be created.

 ### Infrastructure as Code

-As mentioned earlier, both Terraform and AWS CloudFormation to provision resources within AWS.
+As mentioned earlier, both Terraform and AWS CloudFormation are used to provision resources within AWS.
 For example, Terraform was used to provision a stack using a CloudFormation template.
-If a template has defined outputs, these can be used elsewhere within Terraform:
+If a template has defined outputs, these can be used elsewhere within Terraform in the code snippet below, the DynamoDB table name is an output of a CloudFormation template, so can be referenced in Terraform elsewhere e.g. setting an environment variable for Lambda:

 ```terraform
 aws_cloudformation_stack.dynamodb_table_stack.outputs["TableName"]
 ```

-AWS CodePipeline can also deploy CloudFormation templates, in the code snippet above, the DynamoDB table name can be passed as an environment variable when deploying a Lambda function using CloudFormation.
+AWS CodePipeline can also deploy CloudFormation templates, given required inputs for the template have been passed across.

 > [!IMPORTANT]
 > If an AWS CodePipeline provisioned by Terraform is used to create